Application Requirements

 • A minimum of three (3) recent letters of reference from direct supervisors

-Successful completion of Steps 1, 2 (CK & CS) and it is highly recommend that Step 3 be completed as well, of either the United States Medical Licensing Exam (USMLE) or both Level 1 & 2 (CE & PE) of the comprehensive Osteopathic Medical Licensing Examination (COMLEX).
-D.O. applicants must be in or have completed an ACGME accredited residency program.
+Successful completion of Steps 1, 2 (CK & CS) and Step 3 are required, of either the United States Medical Licensing Exam (USMLE) or both Level 1 & 2 (CE & PE) and Level 3 of the comprehensive Osteopathic Medical Licensing Examination (COMLEX).

 International applicants must: